← Portfolio

 Design Goals

 Lightweight and content-first.
-I wanted a site I could extend without fighting a framework or a CMS — adding a new portfolio page means creating a page.tsx file and a record in portfolio-sections.ts.
+I wanted a site I could extend without fighting a framework or a CMS — adding a new portfolio entry or service offering means appending a record to the relevant data module and creating a single page.tsx.
+The architecture is deliberately boring: typed data, reusable wrappers, server-rendered prose, no bespoke build steps.
 The site is live at paulaklimas.com and serves as both a writing outlet and a working demonstration of my frontend architecture choices.